AdamLauz/midi-accordion-arduino/README.md

 ![image](https://github.com/AdamLauz/midi-accordion-arduino/assets/2620814/bd13a7b5-b2c5-4770-aa57-bf71b5b0081e)

 ## How key press is captured?
-Figure 2 serves to elucidate the method by which physical key presses on the accordion are captured and translated into digital signals.
+The following Figure serves to elucidate the method by which physical key presses on the accordion are captured and translated into digital signals.
 The linear-analog Hall effect sensors, such as the 49E model, produce signals of varying strength in response to the proximity of magnets.
 ![image](https://github.com/AdamLauz/midi-accordion-arduino/assets/2620814/ef4312c2-cfd3-40a3-ba5d-7bec7b19ba32)